wehlutyk/thesis/content/3-gistr-4-results.md

 @Fig:gistr-lineage-tree represents the lineages produced by this procedure on the branches of an example tree taken from Experiment 3, whose root is the following utterance:
 ^[This is tree #4, which is also shown in @fig:gistr-trees.
-The transition from depth 1 to depth 2 in branch #49 of the figure also corresponds to the example transformation discussed when introducing deep alignments (\todo{add refs for sentences}).
+The transition from depth 1 to depth 2 in branch #49 of the figure also corresponds to the transformation of utterance \ref{ut:49} to utterance \ref{ut:120} discussed when introducing deep alignments.
 ]

+\begin{nquote} % <!-- #4 -->
-> « At Dover, the finale of the bailiffs' convention.
-Their duties, said a speaker, are "delicate, dangerous, and insufficiently compensated." » <!-- #4 -->
+  « At Dover, the finale of the bailiffs' convention.
+Their duties, said a speaker, are "delicate, dangerous, and insufficiently compensated." »
+\end{nquote}

 ![Example lineages for all the branches of tree #4 from Experiment 3.
 Each subplot corresponds to a different branch.